-The annual celebration of rural pursuits and agriculture promises another great day out for all ages whilst raising money for a range of charities and good causes including St. Nicholas Hospice Care.
-This will be it's 26th year
+The annual celebration of rural pursuits and agriculture yeilded another great day out for all ages whilst raising money for a range of charities and good causes including St. Nicholas Hospice Care.
+Next year will be its 27th year

 Dogs are very welcome on the Showground.

 The Flower Festival at Rural Pastimes is a very prestigious event, with a different theme each year, brought to life by the very talented local people who take part and make this Festival so special.

 The theme this year is "Our Sceptred Isle"

 If you wish to take part in this prestigious event and display your arrangement at next years Flower festival - please contact Sally on 01359 268923

 Many years ago machines like this dominated British agriculture.
 In fact not only agriculture but many areas of industry.
 From ploughing the fields to harvesting the crops, road haulage, timber extraction....

 See these impressive monsters in action, some working the same machines they did 80 to 100 years ago.

 Demonstrations include a working mobile sawmill, threshing machine....